DavidMacT/ARTop/README.md

 ------------------

 The installation of LAPACK and BLAS requires some extra steps which we now outline.
 First, download LAPACK and BLAS from the above cites.
+Note: depending on how your system is setup, you may need to install gfortran and binutils.

 In the BLAS folder type: